ParallelMaths/parallel/pages/8-02-lou-costello.md

 </div>

-Welcome to the second of our Parallelograms designed for Year 8 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
+Welcome to the next in our series of our Parallelograms designed for Year 8 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.

 You can start and stop whenever you like, but you should complete all the challenges by 7pm on Sunday, particularly if your teacher has asked you to complete this Parallelogram.

 You can return to the site any time after 7pm on Sunday and you will find your score and a sheet with answers and explanations… as long as you have completed the challenge and hit the SUBMIT button.

 This week’s Parallelogram challenge is in six parts.

 __IMPORTANT__ – you will get points for every correct answer (or nearly correct answer).

 __IMPORTANT__ – some questions have a hint (sometimes two hints).
 Please think hard and try hard before resorting to the hint.
 The hints will help you get the right answer, but you will lose marks.

 __IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.

 ## 1. Weird film about π

 Back in 1998, I went to see a film at the cinema called _π_.
 To be honest, it was fairly dreadful, so I would not recommend watching the whole film.
-However, take a look at this snippet form the trailer.
+However, take a look at this snippet from the trailer.

 @[youtube](r0SC582sJvE?start=0&end=44&rel=0)